 Genetic and environmental factors are suspected in the formation of congenital heart disease.
 Specific gene defects (22q11 deletion, trisomy 21) have been identified as having a solid association between congenital heart disease and more generalized syndromes.
 In addition, other factors such as maternal diabetes and specific medications (such as anticonvulsants) have been associated with increased rates of heart defects.

 The ultrasound study includes two-dimensional imaging, 3-dimensional imaging, color flow, and Doppler evaluation of blood flow.
 After the study is performed, the patient is counseled by the Fetal Medicine Specialisation for the diagnosis and prognosis.

 How is the test performed?

-The test is either performed from above (abdominal) or through the vagina (transvaginal).
+The test is performed from above (abdominal) or through the vagina (transvaginal).
 As in the routine pregnancy tests, a sound wave is transmitted that is reflected by the baby’s heart and is captured to project an image of the heart on the screen.
-This helps the Fetal Medicine Specialistto better see the structure and function of the unborn child’s heart.
+This helps the Fetal Medicine Specialist better see the structure and function of the unborn child’s heart.